airbytehq/airbyte-embedded-widget/dev/README.md

 NEXT_PUBLIC_AIRBYTE_PUBLIC_API_URL= # Public API entrypoint IE: https://api.cloud.airbyte.com or https://local.airbyte.dev/api/public
 ```

-You can optionally include `NEXT_PUBLIC_ALLOWED_ORIGIN` if you would like to override the allowed origin returned from the Airbyte server (for example, if you are running a locally served version of the webapp)
+You can optionally include `NEXT_PUBLIC_WEBAPP_URL` if you would like to override the allowed origin returned from the Airbyte server (for example, if you are running a locally served version of the webapp)

 Then, run the development server: